yizhang24/pendulum/README.md

 # Pendulum
-Learning the basics of Gazebo and ROS2 by stabilizing a simulated inverted pendulum.
+Learning the basics of Gazebo and ROS 2 by stabilizing a simulated inverted pendulum.

 ## Structure
-Contains two ROS2 packages, `simulator` and `controller`.
+Contains two ROS 2 packages, `simulator` and `controller`.

 The `simulator` packages contains SDF files describing the pendulum.
 The state of the system is published to the `joint_state` topic and the simulation listens for control input on the `force` topic.
-Run the simulation by running:
+Run the simulation using:
 ```bash
 ros2 launch simulator gazebo.launch.py
 ```